 The CIIC's research into immunology has already shown promising results; a triumph that Professor Middleton and his team are looking forward to further developing.

-For further information about the project and this exciting research, please visit our website.
+For further information about the project and this exciting research, please visit the CIIC website.